MuskannShaikh/Week-1/README.md

 <li><b>Fertilizer Prediction dataset has various columns such as 'Temparature', 'Humidity', 'Moisture', 'Soil Type', 'Crop Type', 'Nitrogen', 'Potassium', 'Phosphorous', 'fert_no'.</b></li>

   <br>
-  I have collected and analyzed agricultural dataset for crop production containing soil parameters (N, P, K values), temperature, humidity, pH, and rainfall and similarly for fertilizers prediction dataser containing soil parameters (N, P, K values), Temparature, Humidity, Moisture, Soil Type, Crop Type .I have performed data preprocessing, handling missing values and checking for duplicates.
+<p>I have collected and analyzed agricultural dataset for crop production containing soil parameters (N, P, K values), temperature, humidity, pH, and rainfall and similarly for fertilizers prediction dataser containing soil parameters (N, P, K values), Temparature, Humidity, Moisture, Soil Type, Crop Type .
+<br>I have performed data preprocessing, handling missing values and checking for duplicates.
-I have used exploratory data analysis (EDA) to visualize correlations between features and crop recommendations.I have implemented a Decision Tree Classifier to predict the best crop for given soil and climate conditions.I have also evaluated the model's accuracy</p>
+<br>I have used exploratory data analysis (EDA) to visualize correlations between features and crop recommendations.
+<br>I have implemented a Decision Tree Classifier to predict the best crop for given soil and climate conditions.
+<br>I have also evaluated the model's accuracy</p>